dipalee12/PREDICTION-OF-DIABETES/README.md

 - Glucose levels
 - Insulin levels
 - Family history of diabetes
-- Physical activity level
-- Dietary habits
+- Pregnancy

 ## Model
 The model is built using Python and popular machine learning libraries such as scikit-learn, TensorFlow.
 It employs a variety of classification algorithms such as Logistic Regression, Random Forest, Gradient Boosting to predict the likelihood of diabetes.
-The model's performance is evaluated using metrics such as accuracy, precision, recall, and F1-score.
+Use Ensemble Model  The model's performance is evaluated using metrics such as accuracy, precision, recall, and F1-score.

 ## Usage
 1. **Data Preprocessing**: Before training the model, it's essential to preprocess the dataset, which may involve handling missing values, feature scaling, and encoding categorical variables.